Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 Furthermore, defendant has the right to know what the prosecution is going to use against them and they also have the right to know what the prosecution knows about their case.
 Especially if it could provide them with a defense, or reduce their culpability in some way.

 An attorney will be able to help request that information in a timely way and evaluate it properly.
-Evidence in a Lubbock domestic violence case could include notes on doctors’ visits, pictures and video of the scene, and any statements or admissions that the defendant has made either to a police officer or sitting in the back of the squad car just talking.
+Evidence in a Lubbock domestic violence case could include notes on doctors’ visits.
+As well as, pictures and video of the scene, and any statements or admissions that the defendant has made.
+Either to a police officer or sitting in the back of the squad car just talking.
 Any conversations with police officers will have been recorded and should be made available.

 One objection lawyers use is to try to get hearsay dismissed.
 Hearsay is any out-of-court statement made by a third party and entered into evidence to prove up the truth of the matter asserted.
 Hearsay has a lot of exceptions but is a useful tool to keep evidence from being heard.